 “The third rule is that the wrong automation type applied to an efficient or inefficient operation will be very costly both to resources and potential to brand image.”

 Why?
 Because each type of automation has its strengths and weaknesses, which will benefit businesses differently depending on volumes, budget, and growth stage.

 We will go through these characteristics now.

 Filters were part of the first wave of automation efforts applied by site owners desperate to manage content and keep users safe.

-If applied and maintained correctly filters can be quite powerful on their own.
-In Implio, filters or rules as we call them can be set up to be pretty comprehensive.
-You can design them so they look at price, IP, description or any other data field available.
-On top of this our tool offers the option to create lists, allowing for easy updates without messing about with the rule structure.
+If applied and maintained correctly, filters can be pretty powerful.
+In our tool, filters, or rules as we call them, can be set up to be pretty comprehensive.
+You can design them so they look at the price, IP, description, or any other data field available.
+On top of this, our tool offers the option to create lists, allowing easy updates without messing with the rule structure.

-Generic Machine Learning Models
+Generic Machine Learning models

 Most offerings for automation on the market today, which aren’t filters, fall into this category.
 Generic machine learning models are algorithms created from general data and targeted at issues that are common to a wide variety of sites.

 How do generic Machine Learning models work and when are they most effective?